“METHOD” AND PROCESS

 I came to art only in my late 30s after a long period of studies at a PhD level and work experiences in different fields.
-I have not attended any art academies or art schools, I have learned (and keep learning) everything by doing.
-I consider myself a “multidisciplinary artist” (or rather: conceptual?) in the sense that I don’t have a privileged medium.
-In my work I start from an intuition sometimes triggered by a material or an object, something that hits my mind without any apparent reason, I transform it into an idea, I process it into a concept, then the intuition returns, a thought emerges, a shape takes form suggesting me the most effective medium.
-It’s a process with no fixed order, which may happen altogheter or trought phases.
+I have not attended any art academies or art schools, I have learned and keep learning everything by doing.
+I consider myself a “multidisciplinary artist” (or rather: “conceptual”?) in the sense that I don’t have a privileged medium.
+In my work, I start from an intuition triggered by a material, an image, an object, something that hits my mind without any apparent reason.
+Then I almost volutarely forget it in order to trigger the most primitive part of my brain.
+Then an idea emerges, I process it into a concept, a shape configures suggesting me the most effective medium.

-I do art because it allows me to communicate in a very synthetic way what I have always addressed analytically (in my philosophical studies).
-It allows me to speak the language of the unconscious, pre-reflective, pre-verbal, and universal.
-To transfer “affects, percepts and concepts” (Deleuze) into something concrete, tangible, breathable; to create orginal blocks of space-time and communicate via allegories and metonymies, to the guts and to the head, in an infinitely free field where rigorously applying the measures, the balances, and the subtle proportions of sensibility: colours, sounds, images, volumes, figure and background, text and context.
+Ultimately I do art because it allows me to communicate in a very synthetic way what I have always addressed analytically (in my philosophical studies).
+It allows me to speak the language of the unconscious, pre-reflective, pre-verbal, universal; to transfer and embody “affects, percepts and concepts” (Deleuze) into something tangible and breathable; to create original blocks of space-time and communicate via allegories and metonymies, to the guts and to the mind, in an infinitely free field where rigorously applying the measures, the balances, and the subtle proportions of sensibility: colours, sounds, images, volumes, figure and background, text and context.

 THE ACTIONS OF MEN THE BEST INTERPRETERS OF THEIR THOUGHTS